Open-MBEE/EMS-Repo/README.md

     Make sure you have a local checkout of alfresco from git.

     Import a maven project from the local ~/git/alfresco-view-repo

+    To connect the project to git, right-click the project in the Package Explorer and select Team->Share Project->Git.

     If there are errors and you can resolve them later, choose to resolve them later.
 After importing, open the pom.xml, and use the second quick-fix choice for each error.